 Tefal presents its new SUPER COOK range.
 The most competitive range which is compatible to all sources excluding induction.
 You will enjoy the construction of the range as well as its features & benefits for an easier usage of cooking !
 The new Thermo-Spot helps to start cooking at the ideal temperature for easy and delicious results.
 It is easy to use and to clean thanks to the new Powerglide inner coating, for longer extra glide and to non-stick exterior coating.
-The ergonomic handle, the open shape and lightweight help to serve food easily.
+The ergonomic handle, the open shape, the pouring spout and lightweight help to serve food easily.

 POWERGLIDE non-stick coating

 The glide that lasts longer.

 Highly reinforced coating with anti-scratch layers thanks to mineral particles.

 Thermo-Spot® turns full red when the frypan has reached the ideal temperature for perfect searing.

 We aim to make long-lasting products that you will use for a very long time, while preserving our planet's health, thanks to recyclable products with a safe non-stick coating (no PFOA, no lead, no cadmium).